Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Steps to follow
 ~~~~~~~~~~~~~~~

-TODO

-Edit ``inventory`` and set your bastion’s public IP and SSH user:
+First edit the ``inventory`` file and set your bastion’s public IP and SSH user:

 .. code-block:: bash

    [bastion]
    bastion1 ansible_host=BASTION_PUBLIC_IP ansible_user=ubuntu

-Select your IdP and fill the provider endpoints.
+Then choose your IdP and fill the provider endpoints.
 Open ``group_vars/bastion.yml``.
 IAM endpoints are already filled in; for other IdPs, replace the placeholders:

 .. code-block:: yaml

    idp_provider: "iam"   # or lifescience | egi

+    ...

    oidc_providers:
      iam:
        device_endpoint:   "https://iam.recas.ba.infn.it/devicecode"